tarwn/lessthandot-hugo/blogs/content/posts/2008-06-24-three-ways-to-return-all-rows-that-conta.md

 ```
 I get this as output: SQL\_Latin1\_General\_CP1\_CI_AS

 What does all that junk mean?
-Well let&#8217;s run the following function (yes those are 2 colons :: )
+Well let's run the following function (yes those are 2 colons :: )

 ```text
 SELECT *